eric-cc-su/eric-cc-su.github.io/_posts/2015-06-02-jekyll-category-tag-automation.md

 ---
 title: Automating the Implementation of Tags and Categories in Jekyll
+layout: post
+date: 2015-06-02
-category: tech
+category: blog
-tags: [jekyll, programming, automation, ruby, tags, categories]
-mtime: 12:00
+tags:
+  - jekyll
+  - programming
+  - automation
+  - ruby
+author: ericsu
+description: Automating tags and categories in Jekyll
 ---

 This website and blog is built with Jekyll, the static web page generator, and published through GitHub Pages.
 Jekyll is a blog aware static site generator that provides support for tags and categories, but this is a feature that needs to be manually implemented by the user.

 I used instructions and code provided by